Curriculum Vitae

 Kahveci A, Kahveci M, Mansour N, Alarfaj MM

-2018 in Res.
+Res.
 Sci.
 Educ., 48(6): 1359–1386.

 Construct validity and reliability measures of scores from the Science Teachers’ Pedagogical Discontentment (STPD) scale